duyayun/duyayun.github.io/index.md

 [Learn more](./research)

 ---------
 # Why Us?

 <details>
   <summary><strong>&gt; Cutting-Edge Research</strong></summary>
-  <p>We are at the forefront of bioelectronics and robotics, developing innovative technologies that have the potential to revolutionize healthcare and human-machine interaction.
-Our research is published in top journals and is recognized worldwide.</p>
+  <p>We drive innovation in bioelectronics and robotics, developing high-dimensional systems for real-world applications like ICUs, autonomous factories, and human-in-the-loop systems.
+Our globally deployed technologies are transforming healthcare and human-machine interaction.</p>
 </details>

 <details>
-  <summary><strong>&gt; Collaborative Environment</strong></summary>
+  <summary><strong>&gt; Diverse and Collaborative Environment</strong></summary>
-  <p>Our lab fosters a collaborative environment where students and researchers from diverse backgrounds come together to solve challenging problems.
-We value teamwork, knowledge-sharing, and interdisciplinary learning.</p>
+  <p>Our lab fosters interdisciplinary teamwork, bringing together students and researchers from various fields.
+We work closely with the Vanderbilt Institute for Surgery and Engineering (VISE) and leading surgeons to address clinical challenges.
+As part of Vanderbilt University, home to a Top 10 NIH-funded medical school, we have direct ties to groundbreaking medical research.</p>
 </details>

 <details>
-  <summary><strong>&gt; Career Development</strong></summary>
+  <summary><strong>&gt; Real-World Impact and Career Growth</strong></summary>
-  <p>We provide numerous opportunities for professional growth, from publishing in high-impact journals to presenting at prestigious conferences.
-Our alumni have gone on to successful careers in academia, industry, and startups.</p>
+  <p>Our deployable philosophy turns ideas into solutions that make a real impact.
+We offer opportunities to publish in top journals, present at major conferences, and access state-of-the-art facilities, preparing you for success in academia, industry, or startups.</p>
 </details>

 ---------